boriskurikhin/CIS2750/README.md

  node app.js 1337
  ```
  Then open up a browser and navigate to: `localhost:1337`!

-This app was created for CIS*2750, a second year Software Systems Development & Integration course at University of Guelph.
-This is an iCalendar application, meaning:

-* It takes an .ics file as input, or lets you create your own
-* Parses and validates the file
-* Allows you to explore the file and modify some basic components (like Events)

-Due to this being an assignment and done under a lot of time pressure, some code may be messy

 ### How it works (under the hood)

 * Calendar parsing, validation, and modification is done using a [*~2k loc* library written entriely in C](https://github.com/boriskurikhin/CIS2750/blob/master/CalendarApp/parser/src/CalendarParser.c)